Senit Risk Warning

 You should carefully assess whether your financial situation and tolerance for risk is suitable for buying, selling or trading Bitcoins.

 We use our banking providers in order to receive client moneys and making payments.
-Our banking providers DO NOT transfer Bitcoins, exchange Bitcoins, or provide any services in connection with Bitcoins.
+Our banking providers DO NOT transfer, exchange or provide any services in connection with Bitcoin or other crypto-currencies.